Meetings Box for the week of June 5

 Windham Southeast School District: Policy and Amendment Committee, 2:30 p.m. in the WSESU Central Office, 53 Green St., and via Zoom at https://us06web.zoom.us/j/84525884212?pwd=b1FBUWhNblUzZ0J4U0NRSVJYMkRsdz09 or call 929-205-6099 (Meeting ID: 845 2588 4212 / Passcode: H9htF8).

-Board for the Abatement of Taxes: 5:30 p.m. in the Select Board Meeting Room at the Municipal Center, 230 Main St.
+Board for the Abatement of Taxes: 5:30 p.m. in the Select Board Meeting Room, Municipal Center, 230 Main St.

 Board of Civil Authority: Immediately following Abatement Hearings at the Municipal Center.